You're writing an essay, and you want a good grade, or at least to make yourself understood. How can you make this easier for your reader?Read Article

-Seven Ways to Stay Awake
+Seven Ways to Stay Awake and Alert

 Follow these helpful tips to stay awake when sleep just isn't an option